 - Check appliances such as air conditioners and water heaters for leaks

-A property management firm can help you conduct regular maintenance to ensure that your home is free of mold and mildew.
+A management firm can help you conduct regular maintenance for your luxury property to ensure that your home is free of mold and mildew.

 If the mold was a result of a covered peril (e.g. fire, hailstorm, hurricane), you may be eligible to file a claim.
 If you’re unsure, ask your insurance agent or property manager to confirm if the damage is covered under your policy.
 If it is, here is what you need to do: